hemanthsagarb/MM-ForecastIO/README.md

 ## Dependencies (Add following packages to package.json)

+Upgrade to the latest npm and get the latest magicmirror

+Add the following dependencies to package.json in the MagicMirror directory (https://github.com/MichMich/MagicMirror)

 "d3":"latest"

 "jsdom": "latest"

+run `npm install`

-## Installation
+## Module Installation
-- Upgrade to the latest npm and get the latest magicmirror

 - Clone this repo
 - Rename the folder from "MM-ForecastIO" to forecastio
 - put the folder in MagicMirror modules directory